AutomateThePlanet/Bellatrix-Documentation/docs/desktop-automation/locate-elements.md

 }
 ```

 **Note**: *It is entirely legal to create a Button instead of **TextField**.
-Bellatrix library does not care about the real type of the elements.
+BELLATRIX library does not care about the real type of the elements.
 The proxy types are convenience wrappers so to say.
 Meaning they give you a better interface of predefined properties and methods to make your tests more readable.*

 Available Create Methods for Finding Nested Elements
 ----------------------------------------------------